 What are your qualifications?I have been a certified New Hampshire teacher since 1995, holding current New Hampshire endorsements in both Middle Grades (5-8) and Secondary (7-12) Mathematics.
-My B.A. in Mathematics and teacher’s training was completed at Keene State College… but don’t hold that against me ; ) I have been involved with the homeschool community since 1998, and have been evaluating portfolios since 2003.
-I am an amazing tutor and craft effective curriculum for my classes.
+My B.A. in Mathematics and teacher’s training was completed at Keene State College… but don’t hold that against me ; ) I have been involved with the homeschool community since 1998, evaluating portfolios since 2003, and teaching online classes since 2014.
+I am an amazing tutor and craft effective curriculum for each of my classes.
 I love education, teaching, learning, and curriculum sales.
-I love seeing that “ah hah!” moment in a student’s eye and encouraging other homeschooling moms.
 Every person’s educational taste is different so, in the end, I’m only as qualified as you think I am.
 [That being said, here’s my resume.]

 How do I know that I’m covering everything my child will need?This is the number one homeschool question that I get, and my best answer is: Pray.
 The reality is that a human can’t learn every bit of phonics, history, geography, world languages, mathematics, science, politics, public speaking, fine arts, etc… not even over the course of a lifetime–much less over the course of 12 or 13 years!
 Your job as a parent is to prepare your child with basic life skills and the ability to learn.
 Bring each child prayerfully before God and teach them as you believe He would have them go.